ajdin14200/MISTNU-repair-problem/README.md

 # Run

-To run the proposed algorithm for repairing MISTNUs, you must run the main.py file by providing a test file and the method with the --solver parameter (either SBT or linear_cycle).
+To run the proposed algorithm for repairing MISTNUs, you must run the main.py file by providing a test file, the method with the --solver parameter (either "SMT", "SBT", or "linear_cycle"), and the optimization function with --optim(not mandatory but see to following to use them).
+We propose four optimization functions :
+  - the "min_k_budget" that minimizes the reduction of the contracts
+  - the "fairness_contract" that minimizes the reduction of the contracts and maximizes the number of contracts that are reduced by the same amount
+  - the "k-contract" that minimizes the number of contracts that are reduced
+  - the "fairness_agent" that minimizes the reduction of the contracts and maximizes the number of agent that reduced their flexibility by the same amount, i.e., the sum of the reduction of the contracts it owns

 Here is an example with the proposed example that can be found in the demofile.txt:

-python3 ./main ../benchmark/demofile.txt --solver SBT
+python3 ./main ../benchmark/demofile.txt --solver SBT --optim k-contract

 # Collaborators